NAThompson/performance_tuning_tutorial/README.md

 # Exercise

 Look at the code of `src/mwe.cpp`.
 Is it really measuring a dot product?
+Look at it under `perf report`.

+^ The performance of `src/mwe.cpp` is dominated by the cost of initializing data.

 ---